 Another important commodity is gold.
 It's bought as a hedge against inflation.
 Gold prices also go up when there is a lot of economic uncertainty in the world.
 In the past, every dollar could be traded in for its value in gold.
-But when the U.S. went off the gold standard, it lost this relationship to money.
-Still, many people look at gold as safer alternative to cash or currency.
+However, when the U.S. went off the gold standard, it lost this relationship to money.
+Still, many people look at gold as a safer alternative to cash or currency.

 Derivatives are complicated financial products that base their value on underlying assets.
 Sophisticated investors and hedge funds use them to magnify their potential gains.
 In 2007, hedge funds increased in popularity due to their supposed higher returns for high-end investors.
 Since hedge funds invest heavily in futures, some argued they decreased the volatility of the stock market and, therefore, the U.S. economy.
 The hedge fund investments in subprime mortgages and other derivatives caused the 2008 global financial crisis.

 Functions of Financial Markets

-Financial markets create an open and regulated system for companies to get large amounts of capital.
+Financial markets create an open and regulated system for companies to acquire large amounts of capital.
 This is done through the stock and bond markets.
 Markets also allow these businesses to offset risk.
 They do this with commodities, foreign exchange futures contracts, and other derivatives.

 Since the markets are public, they provide an open and transparent way to set prices on everything traded.
 They reflect all available knowledge about everything traded.
-This reduces the cost of getting information, because it's already incorporated into the price.
+This reduces the cost of obtaining information because it's already incorporated into the price.

-The sheer size of the financial markets provide liquidity.
+The sheer size of the financial markets provides liquidity.
 In other words, sellers can unload assets whenever they need to raise cash.
 The size also reduces the cost of doing business.
 Companies don't have to go far to find a buyer or someone willing to sell.